top of page

 • Neurological conditions such as diabetes or spinal injury

-Regardless of the cause, bowel incontinence is a medical condition not something to be ashamed of or ignored.
+Regardless of the cause, bowel incontinence is a medical condition, not something to be ashamed of or ignored.

-How Physiotherapy Can Help
+How Can Pelvic Floor Physiotherapy Help

-1. Detailed Pelvic Floor Assessment
+1. Comprehensive Pelvic Floor Assessment

 2. Pelvic Floor Muscle Training

-3. Biofeedback and Retraining
+3. Lifestyle and Bowel Retraining

-5. Education and Emotional Support
+4. Education and Emotional Support

 Bowel incontinence can affect emotional wellbeing and confidence.
 Physiotherapy sessions provide a safe, supportive space to discuss your concerns openly, helping you feel more in control and less anxious about your symptoms.